-Well-known throughout the league for his work ethic, his character, and his professionalism, Anquan is also known for his generosity, as evidenced by his charitable activities in Arizona when he was with the Arizona Cardinals, Baltimore with the Ravens, and his home state of Florida.
+Well-known throughout the league for his work ethic, character, and professionalism, Anquan is also known for his generosity, as evidenced by his charitable activities in Arizona when he was with the Cardinals, Baltimore with the Ravens, and his home state of Florida.
 To honor Anquan for his work to improve the community, the Pahokee, Florida Middle/High School stadium was recently named the Anquan Boldin Stadium.